 Expand Your Client Base With Ease

 There are many companies looking for cleaning services, and these 10 niche industries are just a few more to consider.
-With the right marketing strategy and a professional team in place, your cleaning business can continue to grow and become the best cleaning company in town.
+With the right marketing strategy to promote your cleaning business and a professional team in place, your cleaning business can continue to grow and become the best cleaning company in town.

-If you’re looking for tips on how to hire and train the best qualified cleaning crew, check out our article on 10 Expert Tips to Hire and Train Cleaning Staff.
+If you’re looking for tips on how to train and hire the best qualified cleaning crew, check out our article on 10 expert tips to train cleaning staff.